 Visiting hours in the Tidepool Area and Bayside Trail are shorter in duration to ensure a park-wide closure at 5 p.m.
 The park closure includes all park grounds and extends to all visitors, including pedestrians.

+In the summertime between Memorial Day and Labor Day, the upper portions of the park will remain open for extended hours approaching sunset on Friday, Saturday, and Sunday nights.
+Specific closure times to be posted and affiliated with time of sunset.
 Public Use Limits -- Pursuant to §1.5(d) to implement a public use limit, the Superintendent may establish a permit, registration, or reservations system:

 Group sizes are limited to preserve the natural resources – rocky intertidal habitat – on high visitation days, which include weekends and holidays.
 This group public use limit also assists in maintaining a positive visitor experience for the general public.
 Groups must make a reservation by obtaining a group tidepool permit. https://www.nps.gov/cabr/planyourvisit/permitsandreservations.htm